oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-the-difference-between-a-brief-proposal-and-a-specification-review/rule.md

 [Brief proposal](/Pages/BriefProposalOrSpecificationReview.aspx) - free:

-- Information about your company​
+- Information about your company
 - A basic overview of what you'll do for them
 - The next steps